 Conflicts between personal interests and the interests of Schlumberger or its customers may arise when personal, social, financial, political, or other interests interfere.
 To avoid such conflicts of interest, employees must not hold financial stakes in companies that do business with Schlumberger.
 They must put Schlumberger business interests first, disclose all conflicts of interest, and avoid situations that create the appearance of a conflict of interest.
-If such a conflict exists, the affected employee must obtain written approval from an appropriate Schlumberger controller before continuing to work (Code of Conduct, p.14).
+If such a conflict exists, the affected employee must obtain written approval from an appropriate Schlumberger controller before continuing to work.